PX4/PX4-user_guide/en/flight_modes/README.md

 Throttle Command is mapped direct to Motor Speed.

+- **Manual/Stabilized:** The pilot's inputs are passed as roll and pitch *angle* commands and a yaw *rate *command.
+If Sticks are released the Aircraft will level out.
+Drift from Wind or other sources will not be compensated.
 - **Acro:** The pilot's inputs are passed as roll, pitch, and yaw *rate* commands to the autopilot.
 The Aircraft will not level out after Sticks return to Center.
 This allows maneuvers like Loops.